Stem Cell is an interesting approach to stem cell use to address cartilage repair, our approach would be different.

 What is so special about platelets?

 Inside the platelets are bodies called a-granules, and inside these granules are a collection of important factors that are important for healing and regeneration.
 Just a few of the well-known proteins or cytokines that are found in the a-granules include VEGF (vaso-endothelial growth factor), PDGF (platelet-derived growth factor), IGF (insulin derived growth factor), and TGF-b (transforming growth factor beta).
 PRP is a preparation that is mostly injected into areas of injury or degeneration, and because of the potent factors that are found within the platelets, when they become active, these factors stimulate a healing or regenerative response at the site of interest.
-Activating the platelets with calcium chloride or with thrombin is being reported less recently, so this is an area than many do not worry about any longer.
+Activating the platelets with calcium chloride or with thrombin is being reported less recently, so this is an area that many do not worry about any longer.
 But there is a choice concerning the presence of white blood cells (WBCs) either being included or excluded in final preparation.
-Many agree that for extra-articular problems like tennis elbow, or jumper s knee that a preparation with WBCs is warranted without activation because the damaged collagen in the area of interest will activate the platelets.
+Many agree that for extra-articular problems like tennis elbow, or jumper’s knee that a preparation with WBCs is warranted without activation because the damaged collagen in the area of interest will activate the platelets.
 For intra-articular injections, there is general consensus that preparations lacking WBCs are better for the joint environment and are therefore recommended.

 Prior to treatment it is important to cease all NSAID or corticosteroid use, as these medications will interfere with the regenerative process; narcotics and paracetamol are indicated to ensure adequate pain control post-treatment.
 Most will institute a short period immobilization and limited weight-bearing for 2-3 days, then initiate a gentle stretching programme that will advance to joint mobilization and eventual strengthening.
 PRP is not a panacea or a magic bullet, it is a healing response treatment, and sometimes positive results can be delayed, so informing the client that it may be 6-8 weeks to realize improvement is important.
 Also warning the patient about pain flares is also important, especially when using the kits that do not remove the WBCs, in most instances the flare will last from 1-2 days.